heysep/sepehr.github.io/_posts/2015-12-14-polymorphic-association-with-a-join-model.md

 * As a user I'd like to tag any discussions I create with words and phrases.
 * As a user I'd like to see all the things that have a specific tag.

+The back-end API for abstract is built with the Ruby on Rails framework.
-There are at least three approaches to the requirements above.
+As such, there are at least three approaches to the requirements above using Active Record.

 1. Ugly: A separate tags model for each model
 2. Bad: One polymorphic model for all 3 models